KaworuIkari/neural-network-micrograd/README.md

 # Micrograd from scratch

-this notebook builds the micrograd from scratching following the tutorial by Andrej Karpathy.
+this notebook follows Andrej Karpathy's series on neural network to build everything from scratch in a linear order, which is easy for review.